Country guides

-Zimbabwe offers an astounding variety of natural beauty for a small, landlocked country in southern Africa, and is a must for active adventurers, outdoor enthusiasts and anybody who can appreciative spectacular scenery.
-The destination's sights include the iconic Victoria Falls, the giant marble-like boulders of the Motopo Hills, the verdant mountains of the Eastern Highlands, national parks teeming with wildlife, and the Great Zimbabwe ancient ruins.
-Zimbabwe's capital city, Harare, is also impressive in many ways.
+Zimbabwe offers an astounding variety of natural beauty for a small, landlocked country in southern Africa.
+It's a must-visit destination for active adventurers, outdoor enthusiasts, and anyone who appreciates spectacular scenery.
+Highlights include the iconic Victoria Falls, the massive granite boulders of the Matobo Hills, the lush Eastern Highlands, national parks teeming with wildlife, and the fascinating Great Zimbabwe ancient ruins.
+The capital city, Harare, also has a vibrant blend of culture, markets and green spaces.

-The Victoria Falls are Zimbabwe's most popular tourist attraction and one of the greatest natural wonders of the world.
-Their mile-wide (2km) curtain of water plunges deep into the Zambezi Gorge, creating a cloud of mist that can be seen up to 20 miles (32km) away.
-This area is renowned for being the 'adventure capital of Africa', and offers a variety of high adrenaline activities, including one of the wildest days of whitewater rafting on earth, and a 364-foot (111m) bungee jump into the Zambezi River gorge from the bridge linking Zimbabwe to Zambia.
+The Victoria Falls are Zimbabwe's most famous attraction and are considered one of the greatest natural wonders of the world.
+This mile-wide (2km) curtain of water plunges into the Zambezi Gorge, creating a towering cloud of mist visible from miles away (sometimes up to 20 miles or 32 km).
+The area has earned a reputation as the 'adventure capital of Africa', offering high-adrenaline experiences such as one of the most thrilling white-water rafting routes on earth and a 364-foot (111m) bungee jump from the bridge connecting Zimbabwe and Zambia.

 Things to do in Zimbabwe

-Zimbabwe is blessed with a host of globally recognised touristic gems that will delight outdoor enthusiasts and nature lovers.
-The two most famous areas to visit in the country are the incomparable Victoria Falls (on the western border), and the wide expanse of Lake Kariba (on the northwestern border).
-In both cases, wondrous natural features have ensured the development of tourist hubs that are comparatively safe for visitors, and that boast many activities, attractions, and well-developed amenities.
-Victoria Falls alone justifies travelling to Zimbabwe, and the Zambezi River, where the falls are located, is famed for its high-volume whitewater rafting adventures.
-Lake Kariba is a favourite playground for fishermen and boaters, and is particularly renowned for its house boating potential.
+Zimbabwe is blessed with a host of globally recognised natural and cultural treasures that will delight outdoor enthusiasts and nature lovers.
+The two most famous areas to visit in the country are the incomparable Victoria Falls (on the northwestern border) and the vast expanse of Lake Kariba (along the northern and northwestern border).
+In both cases, spectacular natural features have led to the development of vibrant tourist hubs that are relatively safe for visitors and offer a wide range of activities, attractions and modern amenities.
+Victoria Falls alone justifies a trip to Zimbabwe, and the Zambezi River, where the falls are located, is famed for its exhilarating white-water rafting adventures.
+Lake Kariba is a favourite playground for anglers and boaters, and is especially renowned for its houseboating opportunities.

 Zimbabwe travel info